k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_add_a_reference_table.md

 # Creating a New Reference Table in Fabric

 A  Reference table holds information common to all LU instances or to multiple LU.
-For optimization reasons, this information is stored in an external table and not within each LUI MicroDB.
+For optimization reasons, this information is stored in an external table and not in each LUI MicroDB.